 How financial ad scams work

 Since it’s hard to convince people to pay real money, criminals promoting fake financial products and services put a lot of effort into making the fraud look real.

-Scammers rely on the programmatic ecosystem to deliver clickbait ads to victims and to do that, they must first enter the ad supply chain.
-We call this the warm-up stage; its purpose is to get their scam on the list of acceptable advertisers so they can access the entire ad delivery chain.
+Bad actors rely on the programmatic ecosystem to deliver clickbait ads to victims.
+To do that, they must first enter the ad supply chain.
+Campaigns run by advertisers who are new to an exchange are spot-checked to ensure they’re not up to anything nefarious.
+Therefore, criminals usually start with a warm-up stage, aiming to get their scam on the list of acceptable advertisers.

-Figure 2: Innocuous ad creative for grass
+Figure 1: Innocuous ad creative for grass

 Figure 3: Fiancial Ad Clickbait